-The D.C.
-YAAC coordinated a meeting with representatives from the German Apprenticeship Office.
-The meeting with German officials was held on November 14, 2017.
-The purpose of these meetings will be to conduct an in depth assessment of the German youth apprenticeship program and its best practices.

-Well-renowned as one of the most successful youth apprenticeship models, the German youth apprenticeship program plays an integral part in Germany's high youth employment rate, with approximately 60% of German youth in the nation's vocational education and training (VET) program.
-In December 2016, the unemployment rate for 15-24-year olds in Germany was 6.7%6, compared to 9.6% in the U.S. as of July 2017.7
+The YAAC met with representatives from the German Apprenticeship Office on November 14, 201.
+The YAAC was able to conduct an in-depth assessment of the German Youth Apprenticeship Program and its best practices.
+Renowned as one of the most successful youth apprenticeship models, the German youth apprenticeship program plays an integral part in Germany's high youth employment rate, with approximately 60 percent of German youth in the nation's vocational education and training (VET) program.
+In December 2016, the unemployment rate for 15-24-year olds in Germany was 6.7 percent6, compared to 9.6 percent in the U.S. as of July 2017.7